 Maps: OS Landranger 113 and OS Explorer 283

 Parking: Numerous car parks throughout the town – please check for parking tariffs.
 Limited parking at the Riverhead.

 Terrain: Along footpaths and bridleways, can be muddy at times.
 Some roadside walking, all on level ground.

-Refreshments: Cafes and pubs in Louth, with the Woolpack pub at the Riverhead.
-A tearoom and farm shop near Alvingham (½ mile from the walk).
+Refreshments: Cafes and pubs in Louth, with the Woolpack pub at the Riverhead and the Gas Lamo pub on Thames Street.
+A farm shop near Alvingham (½ mile from the walk).

 Toilets: Public toilets on Eastgate, behind the New Market Hall and at the Bus Station on Church Street.

 Stiles: A few.
 Many are stock proof and therefore may be difficult for some dogs.